Constants

 #define constant FIRST_ARG_OFFSET = SELECTOR_SIZE

-#define constant SECOND_ARG_OFFSET = SELECTOR_SIZE + 0x20
+#define constant SECOND_ARG_OFFSET = [SELECTOR_SIZE] + 0x20

 Compile-Time Evaluation